microsoft/WhatTheHack/032-MLOpsFromScratch/Coach/04-ReleasePipeline.md

     2. Set Agent Specification to ubuntu-16.04

-4. Setup Release pipeline – Add the following tasks
+4. Setup Release pipeline – Edit the pipeline and add the following tasks (Similar to what you have in Build pipeline)

     1. Python version – 3.6

-    2. Bash task to setup environment using Script Path – `install_environment.sh` is the file used
+    2. Bash task to setup environment using `install_environment.sh` file

-    3. Azure CLI task to deploy the scoring image on ACI – `deployOnAci.py` is the file used in the Inline Script
+    3. Azure CLI task to deploy the scoring image on ACI using `deployOnAci.py` file

-    4. Azure CLI task to test the ACI web service – `WebserviceTest.py` is the file used in the Inline Script
+    4. Azure CLI task to test the ACI web service using `WebserviceTest.py` file.

 5. A “healthy” ACI deployment will be created under Azure ML Endpoints.
 It contains a Scoring URI/Endpoint.